jae686/srl-tutorials/01_hello_world/01_hello_world.md

 We will begin how using the [`SRL::Debug`](https://srl.reye.me/classSRL_1_1Debug.html) class.

-This class and its member functions are used to print information to the screen, and it's meant to aid in debuging tasks.
-In other words, you will be using it alot :)
+This class and its member functions are used to print information to the screen, and it's meant to aid in debugging tasks.
+In other words, you will be using it a lot :)

 To print a text to the screen, the [`SRL::Debug::Print`](https://srl.reye.me/classSRL_1_1Debug_afa892baf3e31d364ffe07350c916696f.html#afa892baf3e31d364ffe07350c916696f) function is used.
 There are 2 overloads : one that allows the print a simple string, and another that is a [variadic function](https://srl.reye.me/classSRL_1_1Debug_a4ab210527af751fedbbc8877a019252f.html#a4ab210527af751fedbbc8877a019252f) that takes arguments in the same way as the classic `printf()` function.